How to make connections with Trusts and Foundations through phone calls

 The personality you’re able to offer through a brief phone call will make you stand out over and above the competition.
 And boy is this a competitive world where more people than ever are seeking funding for good causes.

-So gather your courage, pick up your phone, stand in your power.
-You’ve got this.
+So gather your courage, pick up your phone and make that connection.